TechRancher/TechRancher/README.md

 ### My weakness are:

-Web Design to me is like riding a calf.
+Web Design to me is like roping the moon.
 It just can't be done.
-But I am good at copying design ideas from others, but who likes to wear hand-me-down old boots :boot: :cowboy_hat_face:
+But I am good at copying design ideas from others, but who likes to wear hand-me-down old :boot: :cowboy_hat_face:

 ### My Long Term Goals: